To appraise a vehicle, please select a model below:

-For nearly 20 years, the Mitsubishi Eclipse has been one of America's more popular sport coupes.
+For more than 20 years, the Mitsubishi Eclipse was one of America's more popular sport coupes.
 Reasons for its success include sleek styling, powerful engines, a decent amount of comfort and affordability.
 As these traits also describe traditional domestic rear-drive sport coupes, the Mitsubishi Eclipse has been called the Japanese version of a pony car.
-And like those seeming influences, the Eclipse is known more for its straight-line performance than outright cornering prowess.
-The Eclipse has also always been designed solely for the U.S. market and is a rarity in other parts of the world.
+And like those seeming influences, the Eclipse was known more for its straight-line performance than outright cornering prowess.
+The Eclipse was always designed solely for the U.S. market and is a rarity in other parts of the world.

-In total, there have been four generations of the Eclipse.
-Measured in terms of all-around performance and design, the latest one is certainly no slouch.
+In total, there were four generations of the Eclipse.
+Measured in terms of all-around performance and design, the latest one was certainly no slouch.
 But an earlier Eclipse, assuming it has been cared for properly, would make an affordable and enjoyable purchase for the budding sport coupe enthusiast.

-The GS comes with a five-speed manual, while a four-speed automatic transmission with a sequential-shift Sportronic mode is available as an option.
-The GS Sport has the automatic as standard.
-The GT is only available with a five-speed Sportronic automatic.
+Transmissions varied, as the GS came with a five-speed manual and offered a four-speed automatic with a manual-shift mode ("Sportronic") as an option.
+The GS Sport and SE came only with the automatic.
+The GT came exclusively with a six-speed manual, and a five-speed Sportronic automatic was optional.

-In reviews, the Mitsubishi Eclipse earned favorable commentary for its powerful V6 engine, comfortable front seating and stylish interior.
-Noted downsides include a hefty curb weight that dulls handling, sluggish acceleration on four-cylinder models, subpar V6 fuel economy, a large turning radius and mediocre interior construction.
+In reviews, this generation Mitsubishi Eclipse earned favorable commentary for its comfortable front seating, stylish interior and, on the GT, powerful V6 engine,.
+Noted downsides include a hefty curb weight that dulled handling, sluggish acceleration on four-cylinder models, subpar V6 fuel economy, a large turning circle and mediocre interior construction.

-Many consumers shopping for a used Mitsubishi Eclipse will likely encounter the previous, third-generation model, which was sold from 2000-'05.
-It has a hatchback body style, front-wheel drive and four-cylinder or V6 power.
-It's smaller and less refined than the generation that succeeded it.
+Sold from 2000 to 2005, the third-generation Eclipse had a hatchback body style, front-wheel drive and four-cylinder or V6 power.
+It's smaller and less refined than the fourth-generation car.
 The RS and GS trims of this generation were powered by a 2.4-liter four-cylinder good for 154 hp.
 The GT had a smooth-revving 205-hp 3.0-liter V6.
 All could be had with either a five-speed manual transmission or four-speed automatic.

 With any of these early models, poor resale values translate into very attractive purchase prices.
-But reliability has never been a strong point for the Eclipse, and finding a well-maintained one (especially a turbocharged model) that hasn't been modified and/or abused is imperative for the smart shopper.
+But reliability has never been a strong point for the Eclipse, and finding a well-maintained one (especially a turbocharged model) that hasn't been modified and/or abused is going to be a very rare event.